MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-simulate-remote-network.md

       1. Set the **Local BGP address** to a private IP address that is *outside* the address space of the virtual network associated with your virtual network gateway.
 For example, if the address space of your virtual network is 10.1.0.0/16, then you can use 10.2.0.0 as your Local BGP address.
       1. Set the **Link ASN** to the ASN of your virtual network gateway.
       1. Set **Redundancy** set to **Zone redundancy**.
-      2. Set **Zone Redundant local BGP address** to a private IP address that is *outside* the address space of the virtual network associated with your virtual network gateway.
-This must be different from **Local BGP address**.
+      1. Set **Zone Redundant local BGP address** to a private IP address that is *outside* the address space of the virtual network associated with your virtual network gateway.
+This address must be different from **Local BGP address**.
       1. Set **Bandwidth capacity (Mbps)** to the appropriate setting.
       1. Select Next to continue to the **Details** tab.
    1. On the **Details** tab: